hashicorp/tf-cloud-webinar/README.md

      -var subnet_cidr=$TF_VAR_subnet_cidr \
      -var cluster_name=$TF_VAR_cluster_name
    ```

+### Actual Demo

+1. Update the workspace to use the VCS provider.

+   1. Under Settings -> Version Control, choose Github and select the
+      repository.

+   1. Under Settings -> General, select the `gcp` working directory.

 1. Branch and open a PR.
 Edit the number of clusters you want, for example.